sudheernambiar/Terrafom-vpc-ec2-modulebased/README.md

 # Terrafom-vpc-ec2-modulebased
 #### creating a VPC (can be used for module based integration

-## IMP This is the referance to Terraform-EC2-Creation-modulebased
+## IMP This is the reference to Terraform-EC2-Creation-modulebased
-## This scipt can either be used individually (need to create provider for AWS and terraform init).
+### This script can either be used individually (need to create provider for AWS and terraform init), otherwise

 ## Prerequisites
 - Script is for AWS environment.